-A hygrometer should be purchased to measure the humidity at the cool end of the enclosure.
-Blue-tongue skinks originate from many different localities, each with their own specific humidity.
-Humidity levels should be provided as appropriate for your exact species and locality.
+A hygrometer should be purchased to measure the humidity at the cool end, which should normally be around 40 to 45% for Tiliqua gigas.
+Australian species, on the other hand, such as Tiliqua scincoides, need drier environments so always be sure to check your species' humidity requirements.
 You can boost humidity by spraying the enclosure with clean water.
 If it is too high, the vivarium will need more ventilation.